irfanhakim-as/linux-wiki/topics/nvidia.md

 2. Set it to autostart hidden in the system tray:

-    - Add GreenWithEnvy to the list of startup applications in **Autostart**.
+    - Add GreenWithEnvy to the list of [autostart](autostart.md#add-application-to-autostart) applications.

     - Update its **Arguments** as the following: